Jpoliachik/NewArchNavLayoutIssues/README.md

 | <video src="https://github.com/user-attachments/assets/e49521c7-29b1-464a-afc9-fec3e100cb2a" controls width="400"></video> |

 ## Issue 3: headerLeft Pressable Issues
 - `hitSlop` often does not work for headerLeft Pressables.
 This is easier to reproduce on `red` than `green`, strangely.
-On Android physical devices, particularly lower-end ones like the Samsung Galaxy S9, the headerLeft back button's pressable area is not working correctly.
+- See video where I'm repeatedly clicking, but the press does not get picked up within the expected `hitSlop={20}` radius.
+- This issue affects both iOS and Android

 https://github.com/software-mansion/react-native-screens/issues/1981